-- Each Identity Provider and Service Provider will secure its connection endpoints with current and trusted encryption (TLS)
+- Each Identity Provider and Service Provider must secure its connection endpoints with current and trusted encryption (TLS).

-- All Identity Providers and Service Providers will comply with the SIRTFI international security response framework
+- All Identity Providers and Service Providers must comply with the SIRTFI international security response framework.

-- All Identity Providers will include an error URL in metadata
+- All Identity Providers must include an error URL in metadata.

 STATEMENT: All Identity Providers (IdP) and Service Providers (SP) service endpoints must be secured with current and community-trusted transport layer encryption.

 When registering an entity (IdP or SP) in InCommon, all connection endpoints of that entity must be an https URL.
 The applied transport layer security protocol and associated cipher must be current and trusted by the community.

 Popular security testing software such as the Qualys SSL Lab Server test offers a convenient way to test your server against these criteria and identify weaknesses.
 If using the Qualys SSL Lab Server test, an overall rating of A or better is considered meeting the requirements of the InCommon Baseline Expectations.

 MORE: Clarification - Encrypt Entity Service Endpoints

 STATEMENT: All entities (IdP and SP) meet the requirements of the SIRTFI v1.0 trust framework when handling security incidents involving federation participants

 The SIRTFI trust framework v1.0 enables standardized and timely security incident response coordination among federation participants.
 When signaling and responding to security incidents within the federation, entity operators shall adhere to the process defined in the Sirtfi framework.

 MORE: Clarification - Entity Complies with SIRTFI v1.0